 The use of cover crops will not let your home garden space vacant and unproductive while you are waiting for the next planting season.
 More importantly, cover crops prepare the soil for planting by aerating the soil, elevating mineral deposits, helping in water absorption and neutralizing the pH of your garden soil.

 There are a variety of plants that can be used as a cover crop, which is also known as green manure.
-Commercially available cover crop seeds are now used by most gardeners to ensure that their garden soil gets all the benefits of green manure.
 Most common crop seeds are red clover, buckwheat, hairy vetch, and winter rye, among others.

 Decomposed organic matter or humus is an excellent fertilizer to your plants.
 Piling up your garden refuse and kitchen scraps and letting them decompose for about a year is the most practical source of fertilizer for your plant.
 While it is 100% organic, it ensures that your soil gets additional fertility by mixing the compost to your garden soil.